Michael Nielsen

-Michael Aaron Nielsen (born January 4, 1974) is a quantum physicist, science writer, and computer programming researcher living in San Francisco.
+Michael Aaron Nielsen (born January 4, 1974) is an Australian-American quantum physicist, science writer, and computer programming researcher living in San Francisco.

 Work

 In 1998, Nielsen received his PhD in physics from the University of New Mexico.
 In 2004, he was recognized as Australia's "youngest academic" and was awarded a Federation Fellowship at the University of Queensland.
-During this fellowship, he worked at the Los Alamos National Laboratory, Caltech, at the Perimeter Institute for Theoretical Physics.
+During this fellowship, he worked at the Los Alamos National Laboratory, Caltech, and at the Perimeter Institute for Theoretical Physics.

-Alongside Isaac Chuang, Nielsen co-authored a popular textbook on quantum computing, which has been cited more than 36,000 times as of December 2019.
+Alongside Isaac Chuang, Nielsen co-authored a popular textbook on quantum computing, which has been cited more than 52,000 times as of July 2023.

 In 2007, Nielsen shifted his focus from quantum information and computation to “the development of new tools for scientific collaboration and publication”, including the Polymath project with Timothy Gowers, which aims to facilitate "massively collaborative mathematics."
 Besides writing books and essays, he has also given talks about open science.
 He was a member of the Working Group on Open Data in Science at the Open Knowledge Foundation.